Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Methodology

-Hence, we subsequently present the 2D-decoupled window-based attention with the strip pooling strategy to effectively achieve local-global interactions.
-The horizontal keys $K_{h}$ can be naturally formulated as: where $K_{h}^{l}$ denotes evenly partitioned non-overlapping horizontal strips, $\mathcal{P}_{h}$ denotes the horizontal strip pooling layer, and ${\rm Unfold}(\cdot)$ represents the unfold function along the strip.
-The horizontal values $V_{h}$ can be similarly derived.
-For the horizontal attention, we have: The vertically decoupled attention is similar.
-Finally, the output of these three parallel dimensions will be gathered: where $\mathcal{P}_{t}$ and $\mathcal{P}_{h,w}$ are linear projections.
+where $\mathcal{P}_{t}$ and $\mathcal{P}_{h,w}$ are linear projections.
 Note that the above formulas omit the head dimension for simplicity.
-Therefore, our DDCA covers both global and local receptive fields by the cross-strip attention and the unfolded coarse-grained pooling-strip in a single layer.
-Different from the recent CSWin~\cite{dong2022cswin} which introduced a cross-shaped window attention, our DDCA is put forward to process sequence data and bridge the connection between windows to enhance the local-global interaction via strip pooling mechanism.
+Therefore, our DDCA covers both global and local receptive fields by the cross-strip attention and the unfolded coarse-grained pooling strip in a single layer.
+Different from the recent CSWin~\cite{dong2022cswin} which introduced cross-shaped window attention, our DDCA is put forward to process sequence data and bridge the connection between windows to enhance the local-global interaction via strip pooling mechanism.
 Our strategy also fundamentally differs from the axial attention~\cite{ho2019axial}, because it performs horizontal and vertical attention sequentially, while we compute the attention map in parallel in a decoupled 3D space.

-\textbf{Mix Fusion Feed Forward Network (MixF3N).} The previous state-of-the-art VI-Trans~\cite{liu2021fuseformer,li2022towards} are equipped with overlapped-patch strategy (\ie soft split \& composite) to aggregate information from patches.
+\textbf{Mix Fusion Feed Forward Network (MixF3N).} The previous state-of-the-art VI-Trans~\cite{li2022towards,liu2021fuseformer} are equipped with overlapped-patch strategy (\ie soft split \& composite) to aggregate information from patches.
 However, this is insufficient for the beyond-FoV estimation task, as it needs more realistic and fine-grained local details.
-As previously shown in MiT~\cite{xie2021segformer}, convolutions could introduce local inductive bias in a direct way for transformer backbone.
+As previously shown in MiT~\cite{xie2021segformer}, convolutions could introduce local inductive bias in a direct way for the transformer backbone.
 Thus, we introduce the two-branch depth-wise convolutions with kernels of different sizes in FFN to further enhance the free flow of sub-token information.
-Suppose $A$ is the soft composite token vectors, the MixF3N is formulated as: where $\mathcal{C}_{3 \times 3}$ and $\mathcal{C}_{5 \times 5}$ denote depth-wise convolutions, $A_{:\frac{C}{2}}$ and $A_{\frac{C}{2}:}$ are parallel features.
-The MixF3N mixes a $3{\times}3$ and a $5{\times}5$ convolution into each FFN to model the spatial relationship among tokens in a multi-scale manner and reinforce the fine-grained local information extraction.
+Suppose $A$ is the soft composite token vectors, the MixF3N is formulated as: